AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	I mean I had rather be doing penance again with the Pope, or a dozen Popes, rather than be married to one Mogul.

-1stÊLa.
+1stC
+La.
 	O I dare say you had.
 But men are not so plenty here, they are not to be found by dozens I assure you.

-2dÊLa.
+2dC
+La.
+	No my dear English lady---I have been toldC
+[100]C
-	No my dear English lady---I have been toldÊ[100]Ê in your country, every woman had a lover a piece, but here we have but one between us three and ninety seven of us.
+ in your country, every woman had a lover a piece, but here we have but one between us three and ninety seven of us.

 Fan.
 	And pray ladies have you seen any thing of the Pope lately, or is he gone away.

+3dC
-3dÊLa (aside)
+La (aside)
-	He was here just now, and making love to me.Ê
+	He was here just now, and making love to me.C

 	I'll make her jealous.